Fact-checked by the onlinepaydaynews.com editorial team

 Before applying for either, exhaust lower-cost alternatives.
 Emergency fund drawdowns, employer payroll advances, and 0% APR introductory credit cards can all be cheaper for short windows.
 For some borrowers, same-day cash options beyond payday loans offer faster access with fewer fees.
 Also compare whether a line of credit or a dedicated emergency fund serves your long-term resilience by reading the emergency fund vs line of credit cost analysis.

-If you are a gig worker or freelancer with irregular income, standard lender underwriting may flag your application.
+Gig workers and freelancers with irregular income face a separate problem: standard lender underwriting may flag the application even when income is sufficient.
 Short-term loans for gig workers covers lender-specific criteria that most standard guides omit.
-Additionally, borrowers who have made common mistakes with installment products before should review costly installment loan mistakes borrowers make to avoid repeating them.
+Borrowers who have made common mistakes with installment products before should also review costly installment loan mistakes borrowers make to avoid repeating them.

 What Do Lenders Actually Require to Qualify?